AY2526S1-CS2103T-T08-2/tp/docs/DeveloperGuide.md

 * Used Copilot to check and write JavaDoc comments for delete and template methods (Claude Sonnet 4.5)
 * Used Copilot to scan code for areas of code to increase code quality (Claude Sonnet 4.5)
 * Used Copilot to assist with debugging of code (Claude Sonnet 4.5)
+* Used Copilot to check through UG and DG (Claude Sonnet 4.5)

 #### Poh Anson